dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ### Sampling, anonymisation and normalisation

-The format contains flags that can be used to indicate if the data is either anonymised or produced from sample data, or whether names in the data have been normalised (converted to uniform case).
+The Storage Parameters contains flags that can be used to indicate if the data is either anonymised or produced from sample data, or whether names in the data have been normalised (converted to uniform case).

-QUESTION: Should fields be added to indicate the sampling/anonymisation method used?
-If so, it is proposed to use a text string and RECOMMEND it contain a URI pointing to a resource describing the method used.
+The Storage Parameters also contains optional fields holding details of the sampling method used and the anonymisation method used.
+It is RECOMMENDED these fields contain URIs pointing to resources describing the methods used.

 ### IP Address storage